 As you know, several factors contribute to traffic accidents, including driver behavior, road conditions, and mechanical issues.
 While truck accidents in Florida have a lot in common with other types of crashes, they also have some unique characteristics.

-Motorists often get behind the wheel even though they know they’re sleep deprived or tired.
+Motorists often get behind the wheel even though they know they’re sleep-deprived or tired.
 Anyone can do this.
 However, given the long hours that truck drivers work, it’s even more likely that they could fall asleep while driving.
 Even if they stay awake, their response time will be longer, and their reflexes will be slower.
 There are federal laws governing how long commercial drivers can drive without taking a break.
-However, some break the law so they can make deliveries faster.
+However, some break the law, so they can make deliveries faster.
 This is often in response to demands from their employers.
 Unfortunately, the quest for more money can put both the driver and other road users at risk.

 Again, any driver can get distracted.
 However, since truckers spend so many hours on the roads, they often carry out other tasks while driving.
 They may talk to loved ones on the phone, grab a snack, scroll through social media feeds, or even watch videos.
-While they may feel this breaks up some of the monotony associated with driving, it’s highly risky.
+While they may feel this breaks up some monotony associated with driving, it’s highly risky.
 Any activity that takes a driver’s full attention off the road is a distraction.
 Texting is especially dangerous because it means the driver’s eyes are off the road, their hands are off the steering wheel, and their mind is elsewhere.
 If a distracted driver causes you to get injured, you may be entitled to compensation for your losses.

 Both drivers and their employers have a responsibility to ensure that their vehicles are in proper working order.
 Trucking companies must ensure their fleet is adequately maintained, given the demands of the industry.
 At the same time, drivers are legally required to inspect their vehicles before each journey.
 Bald tires, worn-out brakes, faulty steering, and electrical issues are all a cause for concern.
 If a driver or trucking company neglects their duty, they can be held liable if their actions lead to injuries.